Acrylic Pour Experience

 The Flip Cup

-Place your canvas face-down on top of your full paint cup, then quickly flip them both over together.
-Lift the cup slowly (like a sandcastle mold) and watch the paint explode across the surface.
-This technique is famous for creating those sought-after cells and bubbles.
+This is a Cosmic Splat favorite!
+After layering your chosen colors in a single cup, place your canvas face-down on top of your cup, then quickly flip them both over together.
+After letting the paint drip for a minute or so, lift the cup slowly (like a sandcastle mold) and watch the paint explode across the surface.
+This technique often results in a granite or planet surface-like effect.

 The Ribbon Pour (or Tree Ring)